-In the last episode, I spoke to April Greene of The Magnolia Fund, which provides financial and practical support for women who need assistance in obtaining abortions.
+In the last episode, Breaking Down Barriers on the Road to Abortions, I spoke to April Greene of The Magnolia Fund, which provides financial and practical support for women who need assistance in obtaining abortions.

-First and foremost, The Magnolia Fund is made possible entirely by the contributions of people like you.
-Please consider donating to the fund here.
+First and foremost, The Magnolia Fund, and all abortion funds, is made possible entirely by the contributions of people like you.
+Please consider donating to the National Network of abortion funds here.
 Your contribution will make a meaningful, lifelong impact on the woman it helps.

 And without further ado, some resources about topics mentioned in the episode: